logo

 Timeline for ITC Refund

-However, the refund process might take longer, in some cases, if there are complexities or discrepancies in the application, leading to additional verification or investigation.
+However, the refund process might take longer if the application contains complexities or discrepancies that require additional verification or investigation.
 In such instances, businesses should keep track of their refund status and cooperate with the GST authorities to expedite the process.

 Common Mistakes to Avoid When Claiming ITC Refund